vgrazi/contract-driven-development/script.md

 Slide 2 Challenges of Microservices
 Slide 3-6 Wiremock... but who is responsible for changes

-Somewhere after slide 2 and before slide 7, kick off the producer and consumer, and show in Postman the buy-sell and request-credit-line endpoints.
+After slide 6, kick off the producer and consumer, and show in Postman the buy-sell and request-credit-line endpoints.

-Now switch to code.. show the structure of the project, how we have the consumer and producer modules, that represent different projects.

-Bookmark 1 is the provider request, where we need to change the date format to long Bookmark 2 is the corresponding provider test

-Change bookmark 1 and 2 provider to use longs instead of date strings, and show how the provider tests pass

-Then show how the consumer tests pass, even though they shouldn't, since their mockito endpoints are still mocked

-Next add the spring contract dependencies to the provider pom, and introduce the groovy contracts, and show how to fix those (Bookmark 2 and 4).
-Discuss how those must be under the test/resources/contracts dir.

-Talk about how the client request is regex to match a range of request calls, and the client responses is hard coded to return a fixed response to the caller.
-The server is opposite - request is hard coded for test input, and response is regex for matching
+1. Talk about app
+2. Demo in Postman
+3. Explain 2 modules - consumer and producer
+4. Show consumer controller, rest template
+5. Show consumer test class
+6. Run consumer test class
+7. Change provider request - BM1
+8. Change provider test - BM2
+9. Change provider CreditIncreaseResponse BM3
+10. Change provider controller BM4 - 2 places
+11. Run provider test - should pass!----- Back to slides
+12. Run consumer test - passes, even though provider changed - BM5
+13. Change mocks, delete mocked calls, add stub runner(But don't correct the call in the client tester)
+14. Add Spring Cloud Contract verifier to provider pom - BM6
+15. Show client pom stub runner
+16. Show contracts directory structure
+17. Fix contracts - BM7

-Generate the provider stubs using mvn clean install -DskipTests
+18. Provider - mvn clean install -DskipTests to generate stubs

-Now change the consumer tests to use a real rest template, and show how the tests fail because of connection rejected

-Add the stub runner annotation, show how the consumer tests now fail, beause the endpoint changed.
-Now we're cooking!

-Now change the consumer implementation to pass in the taxId

-Run mvn clean install on the provider
+19. Show stub mappings
+20. Run consumer tests - now they fail
+21. Fix consumer controller and request/response classes - BM8
+22. fix consumer test - BM5
-Run mvn clean install on the consumer
+23. provider mvn clean install

-Show how everything passes

-Display the generated provider side test RestAssured code.
+24. show generated test source
+25. Discuss BaseTestClass - BM9

-Switch back to the PPT and finish the explanation of CDC as a colaborative TDD process
+Switch back to the PPT and finish the explanation of CDC as a collaborative TDD process

 > suggestion: check out the master branch (contains completed code, with dates as longs, tests corrected, mockito removed, and stub runner added.)
 Then diff with the date-string branch, and copy in all of the diffs (but don't commit that to git!!)